-The 350 seat Suffolk Theater is a unique Art Deco movie theater located on Main Street in historic downtown Riverhead on Long Island.
+The Suffolk is a unique Art Deco theater located on Main Street in historic downtown Riverhead on Long Island.
 The original architect was R. Thomas Short, of the New York firm Harde & Short.

 "Long Island's prettiest and most complete playhouse."and "the Radio City Music Hall of Long Island."

 An opening review in The Riverhead News on January 5, 1934 stated: